Vasar007/Streamlabs-Chatbot-Scripts/Scripts/Score/README.md

 - Description: The command to update current score
 - Usage: !update_score Player1Score Player2Score
 - Permissions: Moderator or higher
-- Can have optional text: No
+- Can have optional text: No (note: all text after required parameters will be converted to description value)
 - Arguments:
   - Player1Score: integer — new value to set for player 1 (positive number)
   - Player2Score: integer — new value to set for player 2 (positive number)
+  - Description: string — optional score description which will replace the current one
 - Samples:
   - `!update_score 1 1`
   - `!update_score 2 5`
   - `!update_score 2 0`
+  - `!update_score 2 1 The rest of params will be new description`

 ### !reset_score